 A Cockapoo is a combination of a Cocker Spaniel and a Poodle.
 They are also called a Spoodle, or a Cockerpoodle, but whatever you do, don’t call them stupid.
 Cockapoos are particularly smart, as well as loyal and affectionate.
 They have playful personalities and love to learn.

 A Maltipoo is a cross between a Maltese and a Toy or Miniature Poodle.
-They are happy-go-lucky dogs, eager to please, affectionate and loyal.
+Maltipoo characteristics are happy-go-lucky dogs, eager to please, affectionate and loyal.
 Because of their nature, they are regularly used as therapy dogs.
 Sometimes people call this cross breed a maltease cockapoo.

 What is the Difference Between a Cockapoo and a Maltipoo